You can transform and enrich the data that you're preparing for analysis.

 - Recommendations to delete columns containing detected sensitive fields.

-You can use and configure a wide range of data transformations from the column’s Options menu.
+You can also use and configure a wide range of data transformations from the column’s Options menu.
 See Transform Data Using Column Menu Options.